Planning & Prep

 Now that you’re an expert on cayenne pepper substitutes, it’s time to prepare your meal.
 Remember the level of spice you’re looking for and which ingredients are readily available.
 Try using hot sauce or paprika for a cayenne pepper replacement.

 If you’re set on using a certain spice, you can always order your dry, fresh and liquid peppers with Instacart.
-Place your online order today and receive your ingredients right to your doorstep.
+Place your order today and receive your ingredients right to your doorstep.

 Cady Cohen